 English Proficiency Requirements

-Because of the nature of the LL.M.
-Program in U.S. Legal Studies, it is essential that all students have a high level of comprehension and oral and written expression in the English language.
+Because of the nature of LL.M. programs, it is essential that all students have a high level of comprehension and oral and written expression in the English language.
 Foreign graduates (other than students from Australia, English-speaking Canada, Ireland, New Zealand and the United Kingdom) are required to have taken the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Test prior to applying.

 TOEFL (Test of English as a Foreign Language) Requirements